ilkadi/hello-gpt/README.md

 - `requirements.txt`: Lists the Python dependencies required by the project.
 - `setup.py`: Script for packaging the project.

+## How to Run
+With hello-gpt you can train your models from zero, tune those models on specific datasets and run them.
+You also can run pre-trained gpt2 hugging face models or finetune them on your datasets.
+The sections below provide the basic out-of-the-box instructions for those functionalities.

+Please keep in mind that the defaul configuration (`hello_gpt/train/train.yaml`) assumes the use of `cuda` device.
+If you don't have `cuda` installed, you might want to change device and device type to `cpu` in this config.

 ## Installation and testing

 To use 'cuda' device, follow [NVIDIA Docs](https://developer.nvidia.com/cuda-downloads).